Violinist Veronika Schreiber–Kadlubkiewicz, graduated with the highest honors from the Warsaw Academy of Music in

 Schreiber Violin Masterclass 2015:

 For me, this masterclass week was an unforgettable experience from both a musical and personal perspective.
 Veronika’s teaching, delivered through individual lessons and masterclasses, provided an eye-opening approach to the music of Bach which developed my awareness of the way a violin’s sound fills a performance space.
-This new concept transformed my understanding of the music we were working on and is applicable to all solo violin music: in this way, I gained a new musical approach from the masterclass.
-Every lesson was both inspiring and encouraging, enabling me to refocus my attitude toward practicing and Veronika’s carefully prescribed studies have continued to improve my technique long after the end of the masterclass.
+This new concept transformed my understanding of the music we were working on and applies to all solo violin music: in this way, I gained a new musical approach from the masterclass.
+Every lesson was inspiring and encouraging, enabling me to refocus my attitude toward practicing.
+Veronika’s carefully prescribed studies have continued to improve my technique long after the end of the masterclass.